 Your bridesmaids will be more than pretty faces on your wedding day—they’ll be your rocks during the wedding planning process.
-From letting you vent when the stress becomes too much, to helping you pick your dress, decor and more, once all is said and done, you’ll wonder how you got down the aisle without your bride tribe.
+From letting you vent when the stress becomes too much, to helping you pick your dress, decor and more, once all is said and done, you’ll wonder how you got down the aisle without your 'maids.
 That’s why bridesmaid gift etiquette is so important—ensuring that you properly thank your ladies for helping you before and during your big day.

 Here’s a bridesmaid gift etiquette guide guaranteed to help you get it right: